b-lemy/alx-system_engineering-devops/README.md

 #!/bin/bash
-the description of the project
+the description of the project\n